TobyX-Corp/phantom-react/docs/tutorial.md

 4. Add an event to our HelloWorldScene
 5. Add a second scene to our app
 ## Understanding HelloWorldScene.js
-The scene you are presented with is HelloWorldScene.js which is set as the initialScene on the ViroVRSceneNavigator component in the App.js, which serves as the entry point into your app.
+The scene you are presented with is HelloWorldScene.js which is set as the initialScene on the VRSceneNavigator component in the App.js, which serves as the entry point into your app.

-ViroReact is built on top of React Native and uses React Native constructs to make it easy to create native VR applications.
+PhantomReact is built on top of React Native and uses React Native constructs to make it easy to create native VR applications.
 In addition to understanding Javascript, you will also need to understand some basic React concepts, like [JSX](https://reactjs.org/docs/jsx-in-depth.html), [components](https://reactjs.org/docs/react-component.html), [state](https://reactnative.dev/docs/state.html), and [props](https://reactnative.dev/docs/props.html).

 Below is the code for HelloWorldScene.js: